rjnk/questopix-android/docs/GameFormatSpecification.md

-# Open Outdoor Games - Game Format Documentation
+# Questopix - Game Format Documentation

 ## Overview

-Open Outdoor Games uses a simple zip-based format for distributing GPS-based outdoor games.
+Questopix uses a simple zip-based format for distributing GPS-based outdoor games.
 Each game consists of JavaScript code that defines interactive tasks, locations, and game logic, along with metadata and supporting assets.

 ## Game Package Structure